Super Formula Championship: Cars

 The Swift FN09 (also known as the Swift 017.n), was introduced in the 2009 season and raced until the end of the 2013 season.

 Until 2002, Formula Nippon was an open formula category, where a variety of chassis builders, engine manufacturers, and tyre manufacturers could compete.
 Chassis were supplied by Lola, Reynard, and G-Force.
 Mugen-Honda supplied the vast majority of the engines along with Cosworth and Judd.
 Bridgestone, Yokohama, and Dunlop supplied teams with tyres.
 However, the series began adopting more spec components.
 Bridgestone became the series' sole tyre supplier beginning in 1997, and in 1998, Mugen-Honda became the sole engine supplier (though open tuning was still allowed).
 Chassis remained an open formula until 2003, after Reynard declared bankruptcy and G-Force withdrew from the series.
 The Lola B03/51 became the series' spec chassis thereafter.

 In 2006, Formula Nippon underwent a drastic revision of its technical regulations.
-The new Lola FN06 chassis was introduced, while new three-litre V8 engines by Toyota and Honda were introduced, based on the same engine blocks that the manufacturers used in the 2005 IndyCar Series.
-American racecar manufacturer Swift Engineering produced the FN09 chassis that was introduced in 2009, and used until 2013.
-Also, in 2009, a new 3.4 litre V8 engine formula was introduced, a common engine that would be used in Formula Nippon and the GT500 class of Super GT, as well as a "push-to-pass" overtake system that is still used today.
+The new Lola FN06 chassis was introduced, while new 3.0-litre V8 engines by Toyota and Honda were introduced, based on the same engine blocks that the manufacturers used in the 2005 IndyCar Series.
+American racecar manufacturer Swift Engineering produced the Swift FN09 chassis that was introduced in 2009, and used until 2013.
+Also, in 2009, a new 3.4-litre V8 engine formula was introduced, a common engine that would be used in Formula Nippon and the GT500 class of Super GT, as well as a "push-to-pass" overtake system that is still used today.

-The Dallara SF14 was used between the 2014 to 2018 season, and featured at least 30% components manufactured in Japan.
-Changed regulations both in Super Formula and Formula 1 resulted in closest gap ever between lap times: in 2014 season in Round 1 at Suzuka Circuit in Q2 André Lotterer did 1:36.996 which was 4.49 seconds slower than Nico Rosberg's pole time of 1:32.506 for the 2014 Japanese Grand Prix and was not only inside the 107% rule but could potentially placed him 21st in the F1 grid in front of two cars of Kamui Kobayashi (1:37.015) and Max Chilton (1:37.481).
+The Dallara SF14 was used between the 2014 to 2018 season.
+It featured new 2.0-litre single turbocharged engines built by Honda and Toyota under the Nippon Race Engine (NRE) formula and featured at least 30% components manufactured in Japan.

+Regulation changes in 2014, both in Super Formula and Formula 1, resulted in the closest gap ever between lap times: In the first round of the 2014 season at Suzuka Circuit, André Lotterer set a lap time of 1:36.996 in Q2, which was 4.49 seconds slower than Nico Rosberg's pole time of 1:32.506 for the 2014 Japanese Grand Prix; Lotterer's time was not only inside the 107% rule, but would have put him 21st on the F1 grid in front of the Caterham of Kamui Kobayashi (1:37.015) and the Marussia of Max Chilton (1:37.481).